-Heartburn is the most common symptom of a hiatal hernia.
+The most common symptom is heartburn.
 This usually occurs after meals and spreads to your neck, jaw, or shoulder.
-You may also have one or more of the following signs and symptoms:
+You may have no signs or symptoms, or you may have any of the following:

-- Abdominal pain, especially in the area just above your navel
+- Abdominal pain, especially in the area just above your bellybutton

 - Bitter or acid taste in your mouth